thomasjvu/thomasjvu/README.md

-- 👺 Web Developer, IT and Legal Specialist by day; aspiring Indy Game Developer by night!
+- 👺 Web Developer, IT and Legal Specialist by day; aspiring Indy Game Developer by night.
-- ⛩️ I’m currently learning WebGL, Canvas, and Game Design (Unity + Pixel Art) in my spare time
+- ⛩️ I’m currently learning WebGL, Canvas, and Game Design (Unity + Pixel Art) in my spare time.
-- 🎮 I love Video Games, and hope to create my own RPG someday!
+- 🎮 I love video games, and hope to create my own JRPG-inspired game someday!
-- 📫 Email: thomasjvu@gmail.com to make a new friend!
+- 📫 Email: thomasjvu@gmail.com to make a new friend ~

 <!---
 thomasjvu/thomasjvu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.